ramzy-ahmed/fitnnes_tracker_app/README.md

 ## 🔒 License

 ```
-© 2025 Your Name.
+© 2025 Ramzy Ahmed.
 All rights reserved.

 This project is protected by copyright law.